SumeghaGodara/snakemake/basic_tutorial.md

   - allows pinning of software versions
   - allows use of potentially incompatible software

-For me, the main reason to use snakemake is that it lets be sure that my workflow completed properly. snakemake tracks which commands fails, and will stop the workflow in its tracks!
-This is not something that you usually do in shell scripts.
+> A word from [Titus Brown](https://twitter.com/ctitusbrown) - "the main reason to use snakemake is that it lets be sure that my workflow completed properly. snakemake tracks which commands fails, and will stop the workflow in its tracks!
+This is not something that you usually do in shell scripts."

 # Go forth and Workflow!